 Survival statistics:-

 Doctors use survival statistics to estimate a patient's prognosis.
-The percentage of people in a study or treatment group who are still alive for a certain period of time after they were diagnosed with or started treatment for a disease.
+The percentage of people in a study or treatment group who are still alive for a certain period after they were diagnosed with or started treatment for a disease.
 Prognosis is the chance of recovery.
 Survival statistics also help doctors evaluate treatment options.

 Statistical representation of data helps us to understand the relationship between the different study parameters, This is mainly done with graphics that display and summarize data and help us to understand the data's meaning.
-Graphics can be of many forms and bar charts, histograms, pie charts, and boxplots (box and whisper plots), etc., are usual.
+Graphics can be of many forms and bar charts, histograms, pie charts, boxplots (box and whisker plots), etc., are usual.

-Statistical thinking is crucial for studies in medical and biomedical areas as statistical analysis validate the clinical findings.
-As such statistics is well established as a subject and there are a multitude of models and mathematical formulas, but there are several pitfalls of using statistics in these areas involving in experimental design, data collection, data analysis and data interpretation but still medical statistics is an emerging subject.
+Statistical thinking is crucial for studies in medical and biomedical areas as statistical analysis validates the clinical findings.
+As such statistics is well established as a subject and there are a multitude of models and mathematical formulas, but there are several pitfalls of using statistics in these areas involving experimental design, data collection, data analysis and data interpretation but still medical statistics is an emerging subject.
 A healthcare worker apart from caring for patients also designs a device, does some research, and validation for this is necessary for further publication.
 As of now physicians and surgeons do the clinical work and document observations.
 The person dealing with medical statistics does the analytic mathematical work in the effort and designs the tables, grafts, and diagrams to validate the data or numbers to a statistical significance.